4Soft-de/jaxb-enhanced-navigation/README.md

 A library for enhanced navigations for JAXB models.
 It consists of two parts: An xjc-plugin (compile time) and a runtime component.

+## Project Archiving / Migration

+**This and other XML projects were migrated into https://github.com/4Soft-de/harness-model.
+Please update your project to use the new project and open Issues / PRs there.**

 ## Key Features are:

 - Typesafe Idref-Relations (also Idrefs).
 The type can be defined as an abstract type if required